Filing a Claim for Refund (Publication 117)

 If you believe you have paid more taxes or fees (tax) than you owe, you may file a claim for refund.
 This publication explains how to file a claim and what you should expect.

-You may file a claim for refund using CDTFA’s online services.
-To submit a claim for refund, simply login using your username and password and click on the account for which you want to request a refund.
-Click on the More link under the I Want To section.
-Then select the Submit a Claim for Refund link and follow the prompts.
+You may file a claim for refund using our online services.
+To submit a claim for refund, simply log in using your username and password and select the account for which you want to request a refund.
+Select the More link under the I Want To section, then select the Submit a Claim for Refund link and follow the prompts.
+For more information on specific programs, see Program Specific Guidelines.

 • The specific reasons you paid too much tax.